Bolajoko34/ghana-financial-inclusion-2017-2024/README.md

 # RECOMMENDATION

 1. Increase digital financial education on mobile money, particularly in the Northern regions, to reduce the digital financial inclusion gap between Northern and Southern Ghana.

 2. Banks should partner with telecommunications network providers to educate customers on how to use mobile banking and mobile money services safely effectively.

-3. Banks and network providers should strengthen digital infrastructure and provide digital literacy programs focused on mobile banking, mobile            money, and fraud prevention to reduce users’ concerns about fraudulent activities.
+3. Given that mobile phone usage for transactions remains nearly split with non-mobile usage nationally, banks and network providers should invest in expanding mobile banking access and simplifying onboarding, to shift more of the population from non-mobile to mobile transaction methods.

 4. Banks and telecommunications companies should develop savings products that encourage individuals to save regularly while providing opportunities to earn returns on their savings, reducing their reliance on borrowing.

-5. Banks should assess borrowers’ income, repayment capacity, and credit history before approving loans to ensure that loans are granted to                individuals who have the capacity to repay on time.
+5. Given the rise in average borrowing from 2017 to 2024, banks should monitor borrowing trends closely and pair loan products with financial planning resources to help customers manage debt responsibly

 ## Dashboard
 ![Financial Inclusion Dashboard](DashboardF.png)